On weakly and strongly popular rankings: On the complexity of - wurv and - surv

 We now present an example in which there is ranking $\pi$ that is not topologically sorted such that $\pi$ is more popular than a topologically sorted ranking.

-\begin{observation} In a voting instance $\mathcal{I}$ with $n=4$ and an acyclic majority graph, a ranking that is not topologically sorted can be absolutely (and simply) more popular than a topologically sorted ranking. \end{observation} \begin{proof} Consider the instance $\mathcal{I}$ below, with $n=4$ and $m=10$.
+\begin{observation} Given a profile of four voters with an acyclic majority graph, a ranking that is not topologically sorted can be more popular than a topologically sorted ranking. \end{observation} \begin{proof} Consider the following profile with $n=4$ and $m=10$.